adminbigtek/ingress-gke/README.md

 "# ingress-gke"
-# external ingress
-# step by step for config file ext-full-config.yaml
+# 1. tep by step for config file ext-full-config.yaml